MihaelaBr/portfolio/d_salespipeline.md

 		<header class="major">
 			<h2>Brief Overview</h2>
 		</header>
-		<p>This Sales Leads Pipeline Dashboards project was prepared for a client.
-The C-level executives and the Sales team manager needed Dashboards to track the leads currently in the pipeline along with hystorical data with conversion rates.
+		<p>This Sales Leads Pipeline Dashboards project was prepared for the C-level executives, Sales Team (Manager, Sales and Technical Representatives).
+A way was needed to easily track the leads currently in the pipeline along with historical data and conversion rates.
+The project required change management, UX/UI workshops and significant data manipulation.
 All company data and any PII is edited out.</p>
 	</div>
 </section>